wallywanghaoxiang/nuls-Voting/README.md

     acccecs and get tickes for vote

-      601. api vote host  get tickes for vote
+      601. api vote host get the Voting statistics

     vote result